 The report shows that China's global market share of automobiles will surpass Japan's in 2025.

-【PCauto】Joint analysis by Nikkei Asia and S&P Global Mobility shows that Chinese car brands are rapidly developing in the global market and are likely to surpass the long-dominant Japanese brands in global market share for the first time in 2025.
+【PCauto】Joint analysis from Nikkei Asia and S&P Global Mobility indicates that Chinese car brands are rapidly developing in the global market and are likely to surpass the long-dominant Japanese brands in global market share for the first time in 2025.

-Let’s first sort out the data on China's car exports over the past three years:
+To begin, let's review the data on China's vehicle exports over the past three years:

-• In 2023, China exported 4.911 million vehicles, becoming the world's largest exporter for the first time;
+- In 2023, China exported 4.911 million vehicles, becoming the world's largest vehicle exporter for the first time;

 In 2023, the market share of new energy vehicles in China surpassed 30%.
-With policy support and technological advancements, it is very likely that the market share will increase to 50% by 2025.
-Leveraging a strong market environment, Chinese brands are accelerating the global expansion of new energy vehicles with competitive pricing and strong product capabilities.
+Bolstered by policy support and technological advancements, this share is highly likely to reach 50% by 2025.
+Capitalizing on this robust domestic foundation, Chinese brands are accelerating the global rollout of their NEVs, competing on both price and product strength.

 Southeast Asia Becomes the Key Battleground for Chinese and Japanese Automakers

 Southeast Asia has now become a core competitive region for Chinese and Japanese automakers.
-Markets in the Philippines and Indonesia are gaining more and more momentum, while Singapore and Vietnam have steadily become key focus areas for both automakers due to their unique market characteristics and policy orientations.
+Markets like the Philippines and Indonesia are gaining significant momentum, while Singapore and Vietnam have steadily become key focal points for both automakers, owing to their distinct market characteristics and policy orientations.

-From brand competition in high-end models to market share driven by new energy policies, although Southeast Asian countries vary in market size and competition priorities, they have all been included in the strategic map of Chinese and Japanese automakers in the region, collectively forming the core battleground of competition.
+From competition in the high-end segment to market share battles driven by NEV policies, while Southeast Asian countries differ in market size and competitive focus, they have all been integrated into the strategic roadmaps of Chinese and Japanese automakers, collectively forming the core battleground.
 Among them, Thailand and Malaysia are the two important markets in this competition.

-In Thailand, Japanese cars previously occupied more than 90% of the market share, almost a monopoly.
-However, according to the Federation of Thai Industries (F.T.I), by early 2024, the market share of Japanese cars had dropped to about 80%, while Chinese brands, leveraging several popular electric vehicle models, increased their share by 10%.
+In Thailand, Japanese automakers once commanded over 90% market share—a near-monopoly.
+However, according to the Federation of Thai Industries (FTI), by early 2024 the share of Japanese automakers had dropped to around 80%, while Chinese brands, capitalizing on several popular EV models, saw their share grow by 10 percentage points.

 In the first half of 2025, Chinese new energy vehicles accounted for over 70% of the market share in Thailand.
-Brands like BYD, SAIC MG, and Great Wall have all entered the top ten in car sales in Thailand.
-Chinese automakers are also planning to establish local factories in Thailand, a move that not only reduces costs but also avoids trade risks.
+Brands such as BYD, SAIC's MG, and Great Wall have all broken into the top ten in Thai vehicle sales.
+Chinese automakers are also planning to establish local manufacturing plants in Thailand—a move that not only reduces costs but also mitigates trade risks.

-In Malaysia, Chinese car companies mainly focus on models priced between RM 65,000 and RM 98,000, targeting users who value cost-effectiveness and intelligent technology.
+In Malaysia, Chinese automakers primarily focus on models priced between RM 65,000 and RM 98,000, targeting consumers who prioritize cost-effectiveness and intelligent technology.

-Malaysia has also extended the tax exemption policy for imported and locally assembled electric vehicles until the end of 2025, allows tax deductions for individuals installing home charging stations, and will significantly reduce electric vehicle road taxes starting in 2026.
-These policies support the development of Chinese brands.
+Malaysia has extended tax exemptions for imported and locally assembled EVs until end-2025, allows tax deductions for home charging station installation, and will significantly reduce EV road taxes starting in 2026.
+These policies collectively bolster the position of Chinese brands.

-Therefore, S&P Global Mobility predicts that the market share of Chinese brands in Southeast Asia will increase rapidly in the coming years.
+Consequently, S&P Global Mobility forecasts a rapid increase in the market share of Chinese brands across Southeast Asia in the coming years.

 The market share of Japanese cars in Southeast Asia is declining

 Currently, young consumers make up a high proportion of the Southeast Asian market, with nearly 60% of the population under the age of 30.
-Young people have particularly strong demands for intelligent connectivity and electrification features, where Japanese cars lag behind.
+Young people have particularly strong demand for intelligent connectivity and electrification—areas where Japanese automakers lag.

 This is particularly evident in the Thai market.
-Xpeng Motors has introduced a right-hand drive version of the X9 model, equipped with an intelligent cockpit system that supports Thai-language interactions, integrates commonly used local travel and lifestyle service applications, and features an 800V high-voltage fast-charging platform, meeting the local demand for convenient and intelligent travel.
+Xpeng Motors has introduced a right-hand-drive version of its X9 model, equipped with an intelligent cockpit system supporting Thai-language interaction, integration of popular local travel and lifestyle apps, and an 800V high-voltage fast-charging platform—catering to the local demand for convenient and intelligent mobility.

 In contrast, Japanese models of the same class, such as the Toyota Alphard, still rely mainly on fuel engines and only feature a basic LCD screen on the center console.
 They lack advanced driving assistance functions and cannot achieve in-depth intelligent connectivity.
 Even though features such as wireless charging were later added, they were criticized by consumers for their poor practicality.

-Taking the Malaysian market price range of RM 65,000 to RM 98,000 as an example, BYD offers customized models within this price range that are equipped with lithium iron phosphate batteries, intelligent vehicle systems, and practical features like automatic parking.
+Taking the RM 65,000 to RM 98,000 price bracket in Malaysia as an example, BYD offers tailored models equipped with lithium iron phosphate (LFP) batteries, intelligent vehicle systems, and practical features such as automatic parking.

-On the other hand, Japanese models of the same class, such as the Honda Fit, only utilize traditional fuel engines and have basic configurations like manual air conditioning and fabric seats, with almost no intelligent features.
+In comparison, rival Japanese models in the same segment, such as the Honda Fit, utilize only traditional internal combustion engines and offer basic configurations like manual air conditioning and fabric seats, with virtually no intelligent features.

 More importantly, BYD leverages its mature supply chain advantages to ensure high configurations while keeping the terminal price at around RM 95,000, far lower than the cost of configuration upgrades for Japanese vehicles of the same class.
 Its cost-effectiveness advantage is extremely prominent.

 Moreover, the automotive industry policies in many Southeast Asian countries are transitioning toward electrification.
-Thailand has clearly set the goal of achieving a 30% share of new energy vehicle production by 2030, vigorously promoting the development of new energy vehicles through subsidies, tax reductions, and other policies.
+Thailand has clearly set a target for NEVs to comprise 30% of its total vehicle production by 2030, vigorously promoting their development through subsidies, tax breaks, and other policies.
 Malaysia has also introduced several incentives for the purchase and use of electric vehicles.

 The market share of Chinese carmakers in other global regions is also growing